infumap/infumap/docs/deployment/raspberry-pi.md

 ## Raspberry Pi / VPN

-_TODO: these notes are incomplete / very rough / probably flawed._

 If you run Infumap on hardware managed by someone else (e.g. Amazon EC2, Digital Ocean Droplet etc.), you have no option but to trust them.
 Notably, it is theoretically possible for your hosting provider to take a snapshot of your running VPS instance, including any data currently in memory.
 There is no way to secure Infumap against this possibility.